 Unfortunately many find that on completion the value of their property falls short of their contract price and rather than making a profit they’ve lost out.

-Then there are the inexperienced investors who attend a seminar and walk away with unrealistic dreams of putting down a dollar (or less) and getting their foot in the property door and walking away rich in just a few years.
+Then there are the inexperienced investors who attend a webinar or seminar and walk away with unrealistic dreams of putting down a dollar (or less) and getting their foot in the property door and walking away rich in just a few years.

 Yet others look for excitement in their property ventures and get involved in speculative endeavours or property development before they’ve cut their teeth on traditional investments.